Institute Announces 2013 Junior Faculty Fellows

 Professor Tasso Kaper, Chair of the Department of Mathematics and Statistics, says, “Our department is delighted that Prof. Kostantinos Spiliopoulos has been selected to be a Junior Fellow of the Hariri Institute.
 His research focuses on large-scale stochastic systems, in which fluctuations, noise, and random events play central roles.
 Prototypical examples of these large-scale systems include large portfolios of investments, financial markets, and collections of interacting particles.
 In the course of his studies, Konstantinos made fundamental mathematical and computational advances in the areas of probability theory, differential equations, and Monte Carlo methods.”

-Dylan Walker is an Assistant Professor of Information Systems at Boston University School of Management, which he joined in 2012.
+Dylan Walker is an Assistant Professor of Information Systems at Boston University Questrom School of Business, which he joined in 2012.
 He received his Ph.D. in Physics from SUNY Stony Brook in 2008, followed by a postdoctoral position at New York University’s Stern School of Business.
 His research applies empirical techniques to large-scale social networks and networked systems in order to understand the role of online interactions in the diffusion of information, behaviors and dynamic processes.
 His work fuses in-the-wild networked randomized trials with large-scale data analysis to inform new policies and incentive structures that seek to promote or discourage behavioral and economic outcomes at the individual, community, and population level.

 Professor Chris Dellarocas, former Chair of Information Systems, says, “Dylan’s research lies in the broad domain of computational social science, which brings together a diverse range of academic disciplines spanning computer science, complex networks science, physics, information systems, economics, sociology, and political science.
 Dylan’s work within this area seeks to understand the role of networks and networked systems in the diffusion of information, behaviors and dynamic processes.
 This type of interdisciplinary work will both benefit from, as well as benefit, interactions with other Hariri Institute Fellows.
 I am, therefore, delighted to see Dylan recognized as a Hariri Institute Junior Faculty Fellow.”

-Georgios Zervas is an Assistant Professor of Marketing at Boston University School of Management.
+Georgios Zervas is an Assistant Professor of Marketing at Boston University Questrom School of Business.
 Previously, he was a Simons Postdoctoral Fellow at Yale University and an Affiliate at the Center for Research on Computation and Society (CRCS) at Harvard University.
 He received his PhD in Computer Science from Boston University under the supervision of John Byers and Michael Mitzenmacher (from Harvard).
 He is broadly interested in problems lying in the intersection of marketing, computer science, and economics, and a lot of his work has focused on large scale empirical studies of internet markets, including online advertising, crowd-sourced reviews, and daily deals.

 Professor Barbara Bickart, Chair of the Marketing Department, says “Giorgos works at the intersection of marketing, economics and computer science.
 He identifies interesting online phenomena, asks important questions, acquires novel data through web scraping, and then applies creative empirical techniques to generate managerially relevant insights.
 Using this approach, Giorgos has made a big impact in a short time with his work examining the relationship between daily deals and consumer reviews.
 We are proud and excited that Giorgos has been selected as a Hariri Institute Junior Faculty Fellow.”